kcibv/git-tutorial/src/cli.md

 which is:

 - Only two files present: `Marie.txt` and `John.txt`
-- The file `Marie.txt` contains the mispelled name 'Kourie'
+- The file `Marie.txt` contains the mispelled name *'Kourie'*

-Although possible, this way of switching between commits is not commonly used (as the long info message suggests); branching is a much better way of doing that.
+Although possible, this way of switching between commits is not commonly used; branching is a much better way of doing that.
 Let's therefore restore the original sistuation by checkking out the master branch.

 ![git-checkout](assets/img/cli-checkout-2.png)